 Interactive Widgets

 Widgets in DronaHQ can be interactive, allowing users to trigger actions directly from the UI rendered by the agent.
-These interactions enable the widget to send responses back to the agent, which can then continue the conversation flow or perform additional actions.
+These interactions enable the widget to send structured responses back to the agent, which can then continue the conversation flow or perform additional actions.

 Examples include: